dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 ## 2021-03-20

 - Visited Eye Dr. Ryan at Burlington Eyecare with Ethan
-- With Ethan practiced rollerskating at Centenial Bike Way
+- With Ethan practiced roller-skating at Centennial Bike Way
-- Teached Ethan to play with airplane shooter
+- Taught Ethan to play with airplane shooter
-- Let Ethan tried new rollerskates from K2
+- Let Ethan tried new roller-skates from K2

 ## 2021-03-21

-- Continued Sponsord ads certification training
+- Continued Sponsored ads certification training
-- With Ethan practiced roller skates in Centenial Bike Way
+- With Ethan practiced roller skates in Centennial Bike Way
-- With Ethan practiced football at Centenial Bike Way
+- With Ethan practiced football at Centennial Bike Way

 - [HEXAGONMI](#hexagonmi)
   - Revised scripts for generating cases for data driven tests